observablehq/framework/docs/javascript/inputs.md

 const team = view(Inputs.radio(["Metropolis Meteors", "Rockford Peaches", "Bears"], {label: "Favorite team:", value: "Metropolis Meteors"}));
 ```

-The input value — the outcome of a user action or entry, like making a selection in the radio input above or typing a query in a search input — is represented as an async [generator](./gen) which, when declared as a [top-level reactive variable](./reactivity.md#top-level-variables), can be accessed anywhere in the page to display dynamic content.
-For example, below we reference `team` in an inline expression to update a statement.
+The `team` variable in this example now reactively updates when the user interacts with the radio input, triggering a new evaluation of the dependent code.
 Select different teams in the radio input above to update the text.

 ```md
 My favorite baseball team is the ${team}!